 If you look at the declaration pages from your commercial liability insurance policy, claims-made liability policies will generally be easy to find.
 It’s frequently listed at the top of the first declaration page, stating “This is a Claims-Made Policy”.
 It is also found in what is often called “Professional Liability”, or the liability assumed because of a profession.
 In the ministry context, we generally see this in the following six types of liability:

 Occurrence coverage can help protect your ministry from legal action for years to come, regardless of when a claim is filed.
+This long-term protection can help lessen the financial impact and minimize the burdens of potential incidents.

-At GuideStone, we come alongside you with property and casualty resources, including a guide to church volunteer management and tips to help prevent discrimination and harassment.
-For a risk assessment or more information, contact us at InsuranceSolutions@GuideStone.org or (214) 720-2868, Monday through Thursday, from 7 a.m. to 4:30 p.m.
+At GuideStone®, we come alongside you with property and casualty resources, including a guide to church volunteer management and tips to help prevent discrimination and harassment.
+For a risk assessment or more information, contact us at PCSalesSupport@GuideStone.org or (214) 720-2868, Monday through Thursday, from 7 a.m. to 4:30 p.m.
 CT and Friday, from 7 a.m. to 4 p.m.
 CT.

 This article is for informational purposes only.
 It is not intended to be construed as legal advice.
 Readers should use this article as a tool, along with best judgment and any terms or conditions that apply, to determine appropriate policies and procedures for your church's risk management program.